 No items found.

 July 25th - August 25th | 2025

-At the heart of this exhibition lies a friendship.
-Not a trivial or merely anecdotal bond, but one that has endured for over two decades among artists who, though they do not necessarily share the same generation or trajectory, have cultivated an aesthetic and personal complicity.
-Tree of a Kind springs from that complicity.
-Its title—borrowed from a poker hand in which three different cards share the same value—serves as a structural metaphor for what is presented here: three distinct voices, each with markedly different visual languages, yet rooted in a shared cultural substratum and in the will to engage in dialogue through mutual respect and difference.
+At the center of this exhibition was a friendship—not a trivial or anecdotal bond, but one that had endured for over two decades among artists who, although not necessarily of the same generation or trajectory, had cultivated aesthetic and personal complicity.
+"Three of a Kind" was born precisely from that complicity.
+Its title—borrowed from a poker hand where three different cards share the same value—served as a structural metaphor to present three distinct voices, each with markedly different visual languages, yet rooted in a common cultural substratum and a willingness to engage in dialogue based on mutual respect and difference.

+No items found.